-The main limitation of this scheme is that this entanglement must be provided at an unfeasible rate with the technology available today, and that known repeater architectures---including all-photonic ones~\cite{Pant2017}---do not deliver photonic Bell states in the single-rail basis suitable for the aforesaid direct local interferometric measurements.
-Alternative approaches~\cite{Khabiboulline2018,Khabiboulline2019,Czu2022} to phase estimation utilize atomic spin memories in cavities assisted with a binary code to logarithmically compress the required number of pre-shared Bell states.
-This results in exponentially decreased resource requirements compared to the previous proposal in~\cite{Gottesman2012}, as well as natural compatibility with atomic-qubit-based quantum repeater architectures~\cite{Guha2015,Dhara2021,Dhara2023,Lee2022a}.
+The main limitation of this scheme is that this entanglement must be provided at an unfeasible rate (at the modes-per-second corresponding to the optical bandwidth of the `science photons' being collected) with the technology available today, and that known repeater architectures---including all-photonic ones~\cite{Pant2017}---do not deliver photonic Bell states in the single-rail basis suitable for the aforesaid direct local interferometric measurements.
+They would deliver Bell states in the `dual-rail' photonic-qubit basis, converting which to single rail is not easy.
+Alternative approaches were proposed~\cite{Khabiboulline2018,Khabiboulline2019,Czu2022} for the aforesaid phase estimation utilizing atomic spin based quantum memories in cavities, assisted with a binary-code logarithm compression of the quantum state of one science photon spread across $M$ temporal modes into $\log_2(M)$ qubit memories, thereby resulting in an exponential reduction in the pre-shared Bell-state resource requirements compared to the previous proposal in~\cite{Gottesman2012}, as well as lending itself to a natural compatibility with atomic-qubit-based quantum repeater architectures~\cite{Guha2015,Dhara2021,Dhara2023,Lee2022a}.